 Furniture like tables and shelves can offer some interesting options.
-You can go with tables, shelves and chairs that match the white, black or gray theme of the room, but wooden furniture and furniture that has a stainless steel finish or accents can work.
+You can go with tables, shelves, and chairs that match the white, black, or gray theme of the room, but wooden furniture and furniture that has a stainless steel finish or accents can work.
 Due to its popularity in both home and commercial café furniture applications, most large furniture stores should stock entire Scandinavian collections, so it’s worth researching extensively before committing to a purchase.

 Lighting in a Scandinavian interior can vary depending on the taste of the individual.
 The main point is to ensure that you have enough light and to take advantage of any available natural light.
-In Scandinavian designs, you will often find light fixtures that follow a sort of industrial style of design and newer, more modern lighting design styles.
+Inthe designs, you will often find light fixtures that follow a sort of industrial style of design and newer, more modern lighting design styles.
 Another popular feature in Scandinavian interior design is the use of pendant lights.

-Wall to wall carpeting never became a major fixture in Scandinavia, so it is not a feature that you would typically utilise in this style of interior design.
+Wall to wall carpeting never became a major fixture in Scandinavia, so it is not a feature that you would typically utilize in this style of interior design.
 For a true Scandinavian living room, most designers would go with wooden floors that have a natural finish or wood flooring painted white.

 Area rugs can be incorporated to add to the style of the room.
 If the space is big enough, you could even use a few rugs with varying textiles and designs.

 Aiming for simplicity and minimalism, Scandinavian interiors should remain largely uncluttered.
 If you go with too much decoration or excess furniture, it often distracts from the clean, simple design of the room.
 While some accent pieces can be employed to help fill out the room, care should be taken to avoid overdoing it.
 Some throw pillows can work well on the couches, and you could look for something like a simple vase or some potted plants.